 Cleethorpes’ popularity grew in the 19th century because of its excellent beaches and miles of beautiful golden sand.
-We work hard to ensure that the beaches are maintained to a high standard, ensuring the seafront remains a pleasant place for visitors and a haven for wildlife.
+We work hard to ensure that the beaches are maintained to a high standard, and that the seafront remains a pleasant place for visitors and wildlife.

 The North East Lincolnshire Coast is recognised internationally as a special site for wildlife, migrating birds, and unusual plants.